Payflink/WebPage/content/blog/new-take-away-en.md

 2. Enter your menu online
 3. Include the menu on your homepage (a link is sufficient)

-Of course you can influence the ordering process with some settings:
+Of course, you can influence the ordering process with some settings:

 - Define your opening hours
 - Tell us how much lead time you need